Kalita (caste): Other hypothesis of origins

 According to the legends, they are "the non-Vedic Aryans" who are responsible for bringing Aryan culture to Assam.
 Having mingled with local population, they still preserve certain elements of Aryan culture even after localising their culture to some extent.

 B.S.
 Guha has found similarities between some surnames of "Alpine Nagar Brahmins" of Gujarat with those of North East India, as referred in the Nidhanpur land grants of Kamarupa King Bhaskaravarman (6th century A.D.) such as Datta, Dhara, Deva, Nandi, Sena, and Vasu, etc. and connects them with the Kalitas of Assam.
 Again, historian Kanaklal Barua mentions these surnames while referring to the Nidhanpur inscription and says that these surnames "now belong almost exclusively to the Bengali Kayasthas".

 Few scholars including K.R.
 Medhi, K.L.
 Barua, P.C.
 Choudhuri, M. Neog, B. K. Kakati made speculations by drawing the references of Greek records, words like Kakatiai, Kalaiai, Kaltis, Koudontai, Kudutai, Gurucharitis and few early religious literatures to establish the Kalitas through materials not based on ethnology or anthropology.
 According to B.C.
 Allen, all the Hinduised people except Brahmins were Kalita barring other aboriginal groups like Bodo-Kachari.

 Mirroring the history of lower Assam, the Kalitas were regarded to be a part of the Koches.
 They are considered to be the original priestly class of the Koch ethnic group but with the introduction of Brahmins by Biswa Singha, the Kalitas were replaced from their original priesthood position.
-In Upper Assam, Kalita represents the highest category in the tribe-caste continuum of Assamese society.
-In this process, a tribal neophyte usually belonging to Kachari, Garo, Lalung, Mikir peoples, takes initiation in a Sattra under a Guru and successively discards his own beliefs and habits to be replaced by the Hindu social code.
-It is also observed that lowercaste groups such as the Sut and even Duliya (a section of Nath Jogis) in an attempt for upward mobility in the caste hierarchy describe themselves as Sut Kalita and Duliya Kalita and this is true for artisan caste like the Kumar, Komar, Sonari, Katani, Nat (Dancers) who attach the term Kalita to their name for similar purposes.